-- the number of household and business customers we expect would receive water, wastewater and stormwater services in each of the 4 years of the 2022 determination period (forecast customer numbers) - the volume of water we expect CCC Water would provide to household and business customers in each of those years (forecast water demand) - the volume of wastewater we expect residential and business customers would discharge in each of those years (discharge allowances and discharge factors).
+- the number of household and business customers we expect will receive water, wastewater and stormwater services in each of the 4 years of the 2022 determination period (forecast customer numbers) - the volume of water we expect CCC Water will provide to household and business customers in each of those years (forecast water demand) - the volume of wastewater we expect household and business customers will discharge in each of those years (discharge allowances and discharge factors).

 It is important that these forecasts are reasonable.
-If CCC Water's actual water sales, customer numbers and discharge volumes differ markedly from the forecasts over the determination period, the determined prices would result in CCC Water significantly over or under-recovering its required revenue.
+If CCC Water's actual water sales, customer numbers and discharge volumes differ markedly from our forecasts over the 2022 determination period, the determined prices might result in CCC Water significantly over or under-recovering its required revenue.

-Because forecasting is not an exact science, we also consider how to manage the risk that actual customer numbers and water demand over the determination period may be materially higher or lower than the forecasts we used to set prices.
-There are two ways we may manage this risk; 1) a demand volatility adjustment mechanism (DVAM) to help protect both customers and CCC Water, or 2) setting drought prices.
+Because forecasting is not an exact science, we also considered how to manage the risk that actual customer numbers and water demand over the 2022 determination period may be materially higher or lower than the forecasts we used to set prices.

-For this review, we considered several issues related to the demand for CCC Water's services:
+For this review, we considered several issues related to the demand for CCC Water's services, including:

-- Lower forecast yearly water sales over the 2022 determination period. - Changes to billable discharge volumes from harmonising wastewater prices for customers across the former Gosford and Wyong local government areas. - Lower than forecast actual water sales during the 2019 determination period leading to a loss of CCC Water sales and whether to apply the DVAM for the 2022 determination period. - Whether to set drought prices. - The impacts of climate change on water demand in the Central Coast and on CCC Water's business in the future.
+- lower forecast yearly water sales over the 2022 determination period - changes to billable discharge volumes from aligning wastewater prices for customers across the former Gosford and Wyong local government areas (LGAs) - lower than forecast actual water sales during the 2019 determination period leading to a loss of CCC Water sales, and whether to compensate for this by applying a demand volatility adjustment mechanism (DVAM) for the 2022 determination period - · whether to set a drought price - the impacts of climate change on water demand on the Central Coast and on CCC Water's business in the future.

 We consider climate change is likely to have impacts on both water demand and water supply in the future.
-For example, higher temperatures are likely to increase peak water demand which may impact infrastructure capacity and therefore CCC Water's costs.
-CCC Water has also investigated how changes in rainfall may impact water supply through affecting system yield.
+For example, higher temperatures are likely to increase peak water demand which may impact infrastructure capacity needs and therefore CCC Water's costs.
+CCC Water has also investigated how changes in rainfall may impact water supply by changing how much water flows in its rivers and into its dams.
 This may also impact the long-term marginal cost of water if investments are to be brought forward.
 We discuss this analysis in the sections below.